zjzshyq/zjzshyq.github.io/USL_final_paper.md

 ### 2.2.1 Attribute Information
 Member_number: User ID
-</br>itemDescription: Item name
+<br>itemDescription: Item name
-</br>Date: The data user buys the item
+<br>Date: The data user buys the item

 ### 2.2.2 Data statistic
 Using python pandas to read the CSV file of the data checking the basic